 In 2015, the Attorney-General tabled a review of the Charter Act led by Michael Brett Young, former CEO of the Law Institute of Victoria.
 The report makes recommendations to strengthen human rights culture and make the Charter more accessible, effective and practical.

 In July 2016, the government released their response to the review.
 The government supports 45 of the 52 recommendations to strengthen human rights culture in Victoria and make the Charter more effective, accessible and practical.
-The response to each recommendation is provided in the Government response to the review of the Charter of Human Rights and Responsibilities Act.

 Guidelines for public authorities and government